opensearch-project/opensearch-migrations/RFS/README.md

 ## How to set up an OS 2.11 Target Cluster

-I've only tested the scripts going from ES 6.8 to OS 2.11.
+The only target cluster version this has been tested agains is OpenSearch 2.11.
 For my test target, I just spun up an Amazon OpenSearch Service 2.11 cluster with a master user/password combo and otherwise default settings.